 Avochato has been growing rapidly in the past year – in fact, too quickly for us to keep up with books, taxes, and budgeting for growth.
 Partnering with Kruze Consulting has been fantastic to manage, track, and analyze our finances while we continue focusing on building our customer base.
 Kruze’s team knows what startups need.

 Startups are our niche, and our passion.
-Our clients have raised over half a billion in venture capital financing in the past 12 months.
-We are one of only a few accounting firms that specialize in funded startups - we only offer financial and tax services to fast growing startups in the Seed, Series A, Series B and Series C stages.
+Our clients have raised over $12 billion in VC funding.
+We are one of only a few outsourced accounting firms that specialize in funded early-stage companies - we only offer financial and tax services to fast growing startups in the Pre-Seed, Seed, Series A, Series B and Series C stages.

 We know how to de-risk your startup’s next venture capital round.
-Our team makes sure sure you are ready to fly through your next VC’s accounting, HR and tax due diligence.
+Our team makes sure you are ready to fly through your next VC’s accounting, HR and tax due diligence.
 And when you use us as your bookkeeper, we set up and keep up-to-date a due diligence folder so you can get that next round of fundraising.

-Our practice is built on best of breed cloud accounting software like QuickBooks, Xero, Netsuite, Gusto, Zenefits, Expensify, Avalara, Brex iand Bill.com.
-Technology makes us more efficient, saving our clients money and letting us offer higher value services like FP&A modeling, 409A valuation and venture debt consulting.
+Our practice is built on best of breed cloud accounting software like QuickBooks, Netsuite, Gusto, Rippling, Taxbit, Avalara, Brex, Ramp and Deel.
+Technology makes us more efficient, saving our clients money and letting us offer higher value services like FP&A modeling, 409A valuation, and treasury advice.
 Startups deserve to work with CPAs using modern software.

 Top angel investors and VCs refer Kruze because they trust us to give the right advice.
 Our clients are portfolio companies of top technology and Silicon Valley investors, including Y-Combinator, Kleiner, Sequoia, Khsola, Launch, Techstars and more.
 With us, your books and taxes are in order when it’s time to raise another round of venture financing.

-Kruze Consulting works with a variety of funded Delaware C-Corps, but the majority of our companies have secured Seed, Series A, Series B and Series C. We look to partner with our startups, going beyond the typical accounting relationship and seeking to provide a higher level advisory role.
+Kruze Consulting works with funded Delaware C-Corps.
+Our clients have secured Pre-Seed to Series C or Series D funding.
+We look to partner with our clients, going beyond the typical outsourced accounting relationship and seeking to provide a higher level advisory role.
 We feel honored to be a part of making the world a better place, even if it’s one debit and credit at a time.

-Startup CFO services, startup accounting and bookkeeping services, startup annual taxes, expense reports, payroll, benefits: we've got you covered.
-Custom tailored dashboards are provided weekly or monthly, depending on your preference.
-Startup founders are often too busy building their company that they don’t have time to take care of their finances.
-Traditionally, these startups have had to work with a basket of people to get their work done, including bookkeepers, accountants, AP clerks, CFOs, startup consulting companies, and tax accountants.
-Just coordinating the conversation between all these parties drained even more of a founder’s precious time.
-At Kruze Consulting, our founders have one point person to manage all startup accounting needs, which saves them time and money.
+Startup CFO services, startup accounting and bookkeeping services, startup annual taxes, expense reports, payroll, state sales taxes: we've got you covered.
+Our software provides custom tailored dashboards that can be provided weekly or monthly, depending on your preference and plan.
+Founders are often so busy building their company that they don’t have time to take care of their finances.
+Traditionally, these companies have had to work with a basket of people to get their work done, including bookkeepers, accountants, AP clerks, CFOs, consultants, and tax accountants.
+At Kruze Consulting, our founders have one point person, saving time and money.